jacob-and-nathan/Python-Blockchain-System/README.md

 # Python-Blockchain-System
-An finished(for now!) blockchain made in python
+An finished(for now!) blockchain made in python.
+Feel free to fork this and make your own version!

 ## Download libraries:
 Visit https://pypi.org/project/termcolor/ or run 'pip install termcolor'

-## Want to see this without downloading it?
+### Want to see this without downloading it?
 Run it online at https://repl.it/@JacobMacLeod/Python-Blockchain

 ## COMPLETED FEATURES:
 A block hash calculator function.